slf-dot-ch/snowmicropyn/docs/api_usersguide.rst

 information, as well as the method used for parsing.
 For example, method 'exact' expects a folder that contains both pnt files and caaml files (same base name) where the grain shape is taken from the caaml file at measurement depth.
-Method 'RHOSSA' on the other hand expects pnt files only but they must have markers set for the grain types.
+Method 'markers' on the other hand expects pnt files only but they must have markers set for the grain types.

 The folder :file:`tools` contains a script to download and prepare both of